metabolism/wordpress-bundle/README.md

 ## How does it work ?

-When the Wordpress bundle is loaded, it includes the minimal amount of Wordpress Core files to allow usage of Wordpress functions and plugins inside Symfony.
+When the WordPress bundle is loaded, it includes the minimal amount of WordPress Core files to allow usage of WordPress functions and plugins inside Symfony.

 __Example :__